axel7083/grpc-gateway-generator/README.md

 ## grpc-gateway-generator

 Build and Push automatically grpc-gateway.
+This has been created to make easier the deployment of gprc-gateways, select one or many folders containing proto files, and this actions will compare the difference between the last commit, if they are changes, a docker image will be build and pushed to the given docker repository.

 ## Usage